Ford car won’t start – Do you have a Ford car key problem?

 This is a really easy one.
 It depends on what type of Ford you have.
 If it’s an older style key, like the one below, in fifteen years, we’ve very rarely seen a Ford car key problem that stops the car starting.
 The transponder chips are excellent quality.
 Therefore, even if you have problems with the key falling apart, or buttons not working, this shouldn’t effect the car or van starting.

-However, we’re starting to see issues with the proximity, or ‘smart’ keys that were introduced around 2010.
-If your Ford car won’t start and you have a key like the one below, it’s possible you have a Ford car key problem.
+However, we’re starting to see issues with the newer style of Ford car keys, both the standard flip key and the proximity, or ‘smart’ keys that were introduced around 2010.
+If your Ford car won’t start and you have either of the keys below, it’s possible you have a Ford car key problem.
 Read more below.

 Symptoms of a Ford Car Key Problem

 Does the car try and start?
 Is the car turning over, or cranking?

 The immobiliser works by preventing the starter motor, among other things, from working.
 Therefore, if the car is winding over, but not firing up, then you can be certain you don’t have a Ford car key problem.
 However, if it won’t even try and start, then the key is worth looking at.

 There is an immobiliser light on early Fords.
 It’s always red and it’s normally a red dot, or a red padlock symbol.
 There are three things the Ford immobiliser light will do.

 Normal operation.
 With no keys in the ignition, or the car locked up, the red light will flash once every second.
 This is normal and means the immobiliser is set.
 When you turn the ignition on, the red light should come on for a second then go out.